Title 37: Patents, Trademarks, and Copyrights

 (ii) Class PA: Works of the performing arts.
 This class includes all published and unpublished works prepared for the purpose of being performed directly before an audience or indirectly by means of a device or process.
 Examples: Musical works, including any accompanying words; dramatic works, including any accompanying music; pantomimes and choreographic works; and motion pictures and other audiovisual works.

 (iii) Class VA: Works of the visual arts.
 This class includes all published and unpublished pictorial, graphic, and sculptural works.
 Examples: Two dimensional and three dimensional works of the fine, graphic, and applied arts; photographs; prints and art reproductions; maps, globes, and charts; technical drawings, diagrams, and models; and pictorial or graphic labels and advertisements.
+This class also includes published and unpublished architectural works.

 (iv) Class SR: Sound recordings.
 This class includes all published and unpublished sound recordings fixed on and after February 15, 1972.
 Claims to copyright in literary, dramatic, and musical works embodied in phonorecords may also be registered in this class under paragraph (b)(4) of this section if: